 Being from Canada, these guys (and girls) also drank copious quantities of beer.
 However their most blatant transgression: They smoked.
 That was probably the one major delineating factor starting around grade 7 or 8 that determined one's future high school clique.
 To this day at some level I continue view smokers as a different breed - more hidebound, tougher, stronger, scarier.

 The drugs and long hair may invoke the image of hippies, but those were the only hippy factors about them.
 Their politics were not especially liberal on the most part.
 The seventies were a selfish and aggressive decade as far as the youth were concerned.
-Strangely enough, the mid-level establishment (such as teachers and librarians and city councillors) seemed to be getting influenced by the liberalism of the previous decade but teenagers were listening to Led Zeppelin instead of Bob Dylan.
+Strangely enough, the adult mid-level establishment (people like teachers and librarians and city councilors) were strongly influenced by the liberalism of the previous decade, but teenagers were listening to Led Zeppelin instead of Bob Dylan.
 Some were driving around in muscle cars.
 I remember some of them even being a bit racist.
 But on the whole they were sincere and honourable individuals.
 If any were racist it stemmed more from simply being a dork than out of principle.
 The Axl Rose meme just doesn't go away, does it?

 Some were quite intelligent and were able to keep up their grades in spite of herbal influences in the opposite direction.

 So what happened to them?
 Well by the time I hit high school in 1979 it was either punk/new wave or preppie.
 The stoners just vanished.